rail-berkeley/crossformer/README.md

 You can find the pre-trained CrossFormer 130M parameter checkpoint [here](https://huggingface.co/rail-berkeley/crossformer).

+## CrossFormer Evaluation

+See [scripts/server.py](scripts/server.py) for an example of how to host the CrossFormer model on a server for remote inference.
+Remote inference is useful for evaluating on robots that cannot be directly connected to a powerful GPU.

 ## CrossFormer Pre-training

 To reproduce CrossFormer pre-training, edit [scripts/configs/pretrain_config.py](scripts/configs/pretrain_config.py) to point to your data and log directory.
 Then, run: